saravanagopi7/healthcare_analysis/README.md

 Healthcare Data Analysis and Streamlit Application

-Project Overview
+Project Overview:

 This project focuses on the analysis and visualization of healthcare-related data.
 It involves various data cleaning and preprocessing stages, utilizing MySQL for data storage, Python for data manipulation and analysis, and Streamlit for creating an interactive web application.

-Technologies Used
+Technologies Used:

 Python: For data cleaning, preprocessing, and analysis using libraries like Pandas, NumPy, and Matplotlib.
 MySQL: Used to store cleaned data in structured tables.
 Streamlit: For creating an interactive and user-friendly web application to display insights and visualizations.
 Pandas: Data manipulation and cleaning.
-Matplotlib: Data visualization.
+Matplotlib & plotly.express: Data visualization.

-Project Workflow
+Project Workflow:

 Data Cleaning:

 The initial healthcare dataset was imported and cleaned using Python libraries.